telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 * A local system running either Linux or Mac OS X
 * Access to a Kubernetes cluster (this tutorial will walk through setting up a cluster using Google Container Engine)

+## Microservices

+Microservices are an increasingly popular design pattern for cloud applications.
+In a microservices architecture, an individual application is broken into many small services that can be independently developed, tested, and released.
+While this approach has numerous benefits, microservices can also bring additional complexity into your overall architecture and workflow.

+One of the areas of complexity is setting up a productive development environment for microservices.
+In a traditional web application, a development environment may consist of a database and the actual web application.
+In a microservices cloud application, an individual service may depend on multiple other services.
+Moreover, the service may also utilize cloud resources such as Amazon RDS or Google Cloud Pub/Sub.
+Setting up and maintaining a development environment with multiple services and cloud resources can be a lot of work.
+While there are [multiple approaches to setting up a development environment for microservices](https://www.datawire.io/guide/deployment/development-environments-microservices/), this tutorial will walk through setting up a local development environment for microservices with your services running on a remote Kubernetes cluster.

+In this tutorial, we're going to use the [Guestbook](https://cloud.google.com/container-engine/docs/tutorials/guestbook) sample application to illustrate a simple "microservices" architecture: the PHP service will represent one service, and the Redis database will represent another.

 ### Setting up your local laptop